Wednesday, April 13, 2022

 Everybody is well aware of how difficult it can be to quit smoking and over the years, the market has been flooded with stop smoking aids offering varying degrees of success.
-The newest aid to assist smokers to help break the unhealthy habit is e-cigarettes, an electronic cigarette that administers varying doses of nicotine through inhalation of vapours.
-Vaping, as it is referred, is thought to be an excellent tool for overcoming the habit because it allows users to decrease their nicotine intake gradually, and is free from many of the harmful chemicals in cigarettes.
-But is it really the best approach to quit smoking once and for all?
+The newest aid to assist smokers to help to breaking the unhealthy habit is e-cigarettes, an electronic cigarette that administers varying doses of nicotine through inhalation of vapours.
+Vaping, as it is referred to, is thought to be an excellent tool for overcoming the habit because it allows users to decrease their nicotine intake gradually, and is free from many of the harmful chemicals in cigarettes.
+But is it the best approach to quit smoking once and for all?

 Experts are so enthusiastic about the minimal health effects of using e-cigarettes that they are calling for them to be regulated by the NHS, so they may be prescribed to help individuals kick their addiction to nicotine.

-Britain’s Department of Health have officially asserted that vaping is considerable less harmful than smoking traditional cigarettes, although isn’t necessarily risk free itself.
-It has been reported that e-cigarettes are 95% less harmful than their tobacco-based counterparts and the largest benefit to vaping over smoking is the absence of chemicals that are attributed to cancer and other smoking related illnesses.
+Britain’s Department of Health has officially asserted that vaping is considerably less harmful than smoking traditional cigarettes, although isn’t necessarily risk-free itself.
+It has been reported that e-cigarettes are 95% less harmful than their tobacco-based counterparts and the largest benefit to vaping over smoking is the absence of chemicals that are attributed to cancer and other smoking-related illnesses.
 When it comes to smoking cigarettes, the biggest danger from tobacco is the smoke, but e-cigarettes don't burn, so they eliminate much of this concern.
 Testing shows that the vapours from electronic cigarettes have only fractions of the levels of dangerous chemicals emitted from a traditional cigarette.

-Although it has been established that e-cigarettes are less harmful than traditional tobacco products, there has been much debate on whether or not it is actually an effective tool to combat nicotine dependence, as those who opt for e-cigarettes are still consuming nicotine whilst vaping.
+Although it has been established that e-cigarettes are less harmful than traditional tobacco products, there has been much debate on whether or not it is an effective tool to combat nicotine dependence, as those who opt for e-cigarettes, are still consuming nicotine whilst vaping.

-If a person decides to smoke anyway against all advice, it is true that the harmful effects of the habit can be minimised by opting for an e-cigarette, but they are not without their negatives either.
+If a person decides to smoke anyway against all advice, the harmful effects of the habit can indeed be minimised by opting for an e-cigarette, but they are not without their negatives either.

 As appealing as this may be, it is important to be aware of the drawbacks of vaping, to be able to make a fully informed decision about what’s right for you.

-Vaping may not be the perfect solution for everyone, as there are risks of using electronic cigarettes.
-Studies show that the flavouring used in e-cigarettes may in fact damage the immune system and can also cause respiratory issues.
+Vaping may not be the perfect solution for everyone, as there are risks to using electronic cigarettes.
+Studies show that the flavouring used in e-cigarettes may damage the immune system and can also cause respiratory issues.

-Although it may be wise for people who are currently smoking, and have no intention of quitting, to make the switch and start vaping, it is not recommended that any non smokers begin to vape, or that somebody should attempt to quit by moving to e-cigarettes.
-Serious health decisions like quitting smoking should never be taken lightly, and it is always best to consult with a medical professional to determine which approach is best for you, given your individual situation and possible health conditions.
+Although it may be wise for people who are currently smoking and have no intention of quitting, to make the switch and start vaping, it is not recommended that any non-smokers begin to vape, or that somebody should attempt to quit by moving to e-cigarettes.
+Serious health decisions like quitting smoking should never be taken lightly, and it is always best to consult with a medical professional to determine which approach is best for you, given your situation and possible health conditions.

-If you are not sure which stop smoking approach is the right one for you, our dedicated GP, Dr Helen Webberley can be of great help.
-She can talk through your medical history, any withdrawal symptoms that you may be afraid of and determine which treatment is suitable for you.
+If you are not sure which stop smoking approach is the right one for you, one of our dedicated GPs can be of great help.
+They can talk through your medical history, and any withdrawal symptoms that you may be afraid of and determine which treatment is suitable for you.
 Don’t hesitate to get in touch.